online publication submissions open february 20 - march 8

 Joseph Parker Okay has written an excellent guide to writing cover letters and submitting to lit mags, which you can access here: https://gumroad.com/l/saEoz

-If you want an editor from tenderness to give you some feedback on your work, purchase either a $5 or $10 feedback item from our store and then specify that you bought that in your email to us.
+If you want an editor from tenderness to give you some feedback on your work, purchase either a $5 or $10 feedback item from our store, and then send your work in an email to firstname.lastname@example.org. please specify in your email that you bought feedback.

 $5: 1 poem OR up to 1000 words prose